 In today’s economy, there is no glory in having a 9–5 job.

-The so-called job security and income are not the plus points to go job hunting any more.
+The so-called job security and income are not the plus points for traditional job hunting any more.
 In turn, more and more people are turning to freelance jobs.

 You might ask why.

-Well, firstly, freelance is almost all the time remote work, hence the flexibility.
+Well, firstly, freelance is almost always remote work, hence the flexibility.
 Secondly, you are your own boss when you freelance.
-You have the control over the number of clients you can take up and set your own rates.
+You have control over the number of clients you can take on, and you can set your own rates.

 The most significant plus for freelance jobs is the income.
 Depending on your area of expertise, you can possibly earn more than a regular 9–5 job.

-As they claim on their website, the company only hires the top 3% of the applicants, which means you have to be an expert in your area to get accepted.
-The screening process takes up to 2-5 weeks, and once you get approved, you can set your hourly rate.
+As it claims on its website, the company only hires the top 3% of applicants, which means you have to be an expert in your area to get accepted.
+The screening process can take up to 2–5 weeks, and once you get approved, you can set your hourly rate.

-FlexJobs is one of my favorites and not a freelance marketplace entirely.
-FlexJobs is a place where you can find diverse kinds of job types like remote work, part-time, freelance, contract, etc. FlexJobs is on top of our list as the jobs are vetted and checked for any scams.
+FlexJobs is one of my favorites, and it’s not a freelance marketplace entirely.
+FlexJobs is a place where you can find diverse kinds of job types like remote work, part-time, freelance, contract, etc. FlexJobs is at the top of our list as the jobs are vetted and checked for any scams.

 Started in 1998, Guru has been a strong contender in the freelance marketplace.
-They boast of an employer base of around 800,000, and they have a variety of freelance services available.
-Getting on board is pretty simple with signing up and creating your profile.
+It boasts of an employer base of around 800,000, and it has a variety of freelance services available.
+Getting on board is pretty simple; just sign up and create your profile.

 The company has a commission rate of 5%, which is very reasonable compared to other freelance marketplaces.

 As a seller on Fiverr, you will be showcasing your services all over the world.
 Most of the gigs on this platform start at $5 and go up to $995.
 You can offer your services in three tier levels.
-Though the platform allows you to sell your services free of charge, they take 20% of your payments.
+Though the platform doesn’t charge you to list your services, it takes 20% of your earnings.

-If you want to ramp up your freelance career, you can also upgrade to Fiverr Pro, which has a vigorous screening process but has a greater potential to earn more.
+If you want to ramp up your freelance career, you can also upgrade to Fiverr Pro, which has a vigorous screening process but offers a greater potential to earn more.

-PeoplePerHour is another freelance website for freelancers founded in 2007.
+PeoplePerHour is a freelance website that was founded in 2007.
 The projects are quite diverse, and you can sign up quickly.
 You also have a chance to add any of your previous freelance project samples.

-One thing that can be a bit turn off with PeoplePerHour is that you are allowed only 15 project bids a month.
+One thing that can be a bit of a turn off with PeoplePerHour is that you are allowed only 15 project bids a month.
 After that, you need to buy more bids.

 Another legit freelance marketplace to find jobs.
 Freelancer has many projects that range from delivery to design.
-They also have two ways of pricing, fixed price, or hourly.
+It also has two ways of pricing: fixed price or hourly.

-Once you create a profile that is free of charge, you need to choose the projects that are relevant to you and bid.
-Freelancer takes around 3-5% of the project fee.
+Once you create a profile (free of charge), you need to choose the projects that are relevant to you and bid.
+Freelancer takes around 3%–5% of the project fee.

 I have used this website many times for my projects, and I have never been disappointed.

-99Designs is a company that is mainly geared towards designers and creative freelancers.
+99designs is a company that is mainly geared toward designers and creative freelancers.
 This freelance site works on a different model.
-There are two ways to land a project, namely 1-on-1 projects or participating in the contest.
-It is simple – when a client posts a project, you submit your work, and if you win the contest, you get paid.
+There are two ways to land a project; namely, 1-on-1 projects or by participating in a contest.
+It is simple; when a client posts a project, you submit your work, and if you win the contest, you get paid.

 There is an initial fee of $100 to match with clients and tiered platform fees according to your level.

-This freelance platform is for all the science nerds.
-It is one kind of freelance marketplace that has exclusive gigs for scientists and academics.
+Kolabtree is for all the science nerds.
+It is a freelance marketplace that has exclusive gigs for scientists and academics.
 Once you sign up on the website, you can browse the projects and choose the ones that suit you.

-FreeUp is another freelance marketplace that hires freelancers for diverse skill sets.
-With headquarters in Florida, this company’s hiring process is applying online, which is followed by a 15-20 minute video interview.
+FreeUp is another freelance marketplace that hires freelancers with diverse skill sets.
+With headquarters in Florida, this company’s hiring process is an online application, which is followed by a 15–20 minute video interview.

-If you are through, then there are three levels of expertise, Entry-level, Mid-level, and Expert-level.
+If you get through, then there are three levels of expertise: Entry-level, Mid-level, and Expert-level.
 The pay depends on the tier level you are in along with your expertise.

-Upwork was the first freelance site from where I hired a freelancer for my blog.
+Upwork was the first freelance site I used to hire a freelancer for my blog.